polyfact/polyfire-js/README.md

 ## 🧑‍💻 Contributing

 PolyFact is open-source!
-You can contribute to this package or the [API](https://github.com/polyfact/polyfact-api-go) by opening an issue or a PR!
+You can contribute to the [Javascript SDK](https://github.com/polyfact/polyfact-js) or the [API](https://github.com/polyfact/polyfact-api-go) by opening an issue or a PR!